 - Bought in from another person and re-supplied without material alteration or further processing, and

-Travel Agent and Traveler:
+Travel Agent and Traveller:

 A person, including a business or local authority, who receives a supply of designated travel service, other than for the purpose of re-supply.